boting-devs/music/notes.md

 ### Beta

-Uses host network for ratelimit IPv6 block connections so only needs host `127.0.0.1`/`localhost`.
+Uses host network for ratelimit IPv6 block connections so only needs host `127.0.0.1`/`localhost`, but also port `6968` to reduce port conflict.
 Uses a docker postgres container but on port `5433` to not clash with the main bot.

 ### Production